Creating and Configuring Feedback Activity

 1. Place a check mark in the Enable check box(es) next to Allow answers from/to drop-downs as required to enable availability.

-2. Select the date(s) and time(s) to make the Feedback available from the Allow answers from/to drop-down lists. as required.
+2. Select the date(s) and time(s) to make the Feedback available from the Allow answers from/to drop-down lists as required.

 Questions and Submissions Settings

-• Record user names: Select anonymous if you would like the users' names to be hidden, or select Users's name will be logged and shown with answers to have names displayed with results.
+1. Record user names: Select anonymous if you would like the users' names to be hidden, or select Users's name will be logged and shown with answers to have names displayed with results.

-• Enable notification of submissions: Select Yes option if you would like to receive an e-mail notification each time a participant completes the evaluation.
+3. Enable notification of submissions: Select Yes option for an instructor to receive an e-mail notification each time a course participant completes the feedback.

 After Submission